s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ![Cover image](lone-tree-1410103-1279x785.jpg)

-In this article, we will have a look on how to work with remotes to work together with collaborators, how to work with branches, how to resolve conflicts between two sets of changes, and finally, how to merge and delete branches using the CLI or the GitHub UI.
+In this article, we will have a look at how to work with remotes in order to work together with collaborators, how to work with branches, how to resolve conflicts between two sets of changes (aka "Why does git reject my push?"), and finally, how to merge and delete branches using the CLI or the GitHub UI.

 (Cover image by [fabrizio turco](https://freeimages.com/photographer/zirak-34282) from [FreeImages](https://freeimages.com))